KBellaBlue/holbertonschool-printf/README.md

 ## Definition & Parameters
 **printf()**
-<p>A function in the ANSI C standard library included in the “stdio.h” file
+<p>A function in the ANSI C standard library included in the “stdio.h” file</p>
-Used to print out different pieces of information</p>
+Used to print out different pieces of information

 **Syntax:**